Stabax/TinyConf/doc/GettingStarted.md

     stb::Config cfg("./path/to/file.cfg");

+Or if you want you can create it and bind it to a file later:\n (Please note you can't save, load or reload config in this state until you set path)

+    stb::Config cfg;

+    cfg.setPath("./file.cfg"); //Associates a file for serialization

 ### Basic Get/Set mechanism ###

-You can therefore fill it with values by using its set method:
+You can fill configuration with values by using its set method:

     int val = 5;
     cfg.set("MyVal", val); //Store "MyVal" key in config with value of 5